-It's common to experience some swelling of your hands, feet and lower legs, symptoms known as edema, during and immediately after exercise.
+It's common to experience some swelling of your hands, feet and lower legs during and immediately after exercise.
+These symptoms are known as edema.
 This is especially true during hot weather, during pregnancy and after eating salty foods, which increases water retention.
 Without other symptoms, especially pain, and if the swelling disappears within 24 hours, don't worry.
 A few self-care steps can help.
 But if edema persists, see your doctor right away.

 Swollen Hands and Fingers

-Long walks, otherwise being on your feet or sitting for a long time, eating salty foods and hot weather can also cause edema of the legs and feet.
-Painless swelling of the feet and ankles is also fairly common among older or overweight people, and can sometimes affect calves or legs.
-The explanation of edema of the legs and feet is the same as for swollen hands when exercise is the likely cause.
+Long walks or otherwise being on your feet or sitting for a long time, eating salty foods and hot weather can also cause edema of the legs and feet.
+Painless swelling of the feet and ankles is also fairly common among older or overweight people and can sometimes affect calves or legs.

 According to the University of Maryland Medical Center, leg swelling occurs when excess fluid from the blood accumulates in the leg muscles and soft tissues.
 This condition is known as peripheral edema.

 Treating Edema at Home

 Swollen ankles and feet from walking often occurs among people who don't exercise regularly.
 The problem might largely resolve itself once walking becomes routine.
 But until then and during hot weather, remove your rings and take off your watch before setting out.